 There is hope

-There is an appeals process for the Administrative License Suspension but it must be filed within 30 days.
+There is an appeals process for the Administrative License Suspension but the appeal must be filed within 30 days.
 An experienced and knowledgeable attorney who tackles tough DUI cases may be able to identify issues in your case that can be challenged.
 Citizens like you have trusted Attorney Mike Sherman and he has proven to be a life-saver for many.
 He is a different type of attorney.
 He’s the kind who is willing to fight for you.

 What is the Mike Sherman Difference?